jeswanth099/Library-Books-App/README.md

 npm install express mongoose body-parser method-override

+ # 🚀 then:to run this app commands
+Make sure MongoDB is running locally, then node server.js

 # 📚 Library Books App

 A simple Express.js app to manage a collection of books.
 Users can add, view, edit, and delete books using a MongoDB backend and EJS for templating.